-General: Ursa Minor is Latin for "little bear," and get its name from some of the same myths concerning Ursa Major.
-Ursa Minor is most notable primarily because Polaris, the northern star, is currently part of the constellation, and has been the northern most star for roughly the last 24,000 years and so anything written in human history referring to the north pole, pole star, north star, etc., is referring to a member of Ursa Minor.
-Another reason it is notable is because it is associated with, a withered mirror image of, and located near the Big Dipper/Plough.
+General: Ursa Minor is Latin for “little bear,” and get its name from some of the same myths concerning Ursa Major.
+Ursa Minor is most notable primarily because Polaris, the northern star, is currently part of the constellation as well as currently the northern most star.
+Ursa Minor is also notable is because it is associated with, a withered mirror image of, and located near the Big Dipper/Plough.

 Stars: (Bayer Designation in parenthesis)